ChrisWphoto/infinity-mirror/README.md

 ### Version
 0.0.1
-This is the very first version of this app and it's only been optimized for the Iphone 6 but if you feel comfortable loading the project into Xcode it shouldn't be too hard to modify it in any way you like.
+This is the very first version of this app and it's only been optimized for the Iphone 6.
+If you feel comfortable loading the project into Xcode, it shouldn't be too hard to modify it in any way you like.

 ### Arduino
-Check out the Arduino folder to find the code you'll to push to your board via Arduino Sketch
+In the arduino folder you'll find the logic for controlling the led pixels.
+Push that code to your board via Arduino Sketch and you should be good to go.

 Also included is the Adafruit library that has all sorts of cool effects like the rainbow mode.